Career Break Coaching, Career Coaching for Doctors – Do you need it?

 This meant that I was able to move forward with confidence and conviction.
 I gained my PgCert in Clinical Education, my NTN in Gastroenterology and returned to work in my first medical registrar post.

-Tell us more about why you chose to pursue qualifications in this area?
+Tell us more about why you chose to pursue qualifications career coaching?

 I have spent the last year working for Health Education England (East of England) promoting coaching and mentoring both regionally and nationally, supporting coach-mentor schemes already running and accelerating the development of new schemes.
 I also worked with a team to develop a support day for those returning after a career break.
 Basically, I’ve spent a lot of time talking about coaching and mentoring; to consultants, trainees, stakeholders, frankly anyone who will listen.
 I’ve also been coaching and mentoring professionals, including doctors, for the last few years.
 I’ve been fortunate to have seen many times the positive impact that the process can have on confidence, realising goals and more importantly happiness.
 Pursuing a qualification in coaching and mentoring provides the knowledge and theory to underpin that experience, and in doing so support others would enable me to access the knowledge I needed to build upon this experience to support, encourage others I coach more effectively.